vyshor/powertac-container-runtime/README.md

-# powerTAC Dockerized 4 Google Cloud Kubernetes
+# powerTAC Dockerized 4 Google Cloud Kubernetes / Docker Compose

 This package can run the powerTAC server and a selected number of agents in a Kubernetes Cluster.
+For now, it's still not working, but I am also thinking about switching to a simple docker-compose.
+I might later again transfer to kubernetes but for now it's compose.